 Trade union researchers explore issues that affect union members.
 Their work helps their colleagues devise policies that improve members' working lives and increase pay and benefits.

 - preparing policy or briefing papers

 - writing reports, journal articles, media releases and information for members

 - compiling statistics

-Relevant union/research experience is usually essential: candidates must be able to demonstrate a genuine commitment to, knowledge of and interest in the work of trade unions.
-This can be gained via paid or voluntary work in a pressure group, trade union or student union.
+Relevant work experience is essential: candidates must be able to demonstrate a genuine commitment to, knowledge of and interest in the work of trade unions.
+You can build this through paid or voluntary work in a pressure group, trade union or student union.

 - IT skills